In this article

 It operates under maximum anonymity and simplicity, avoiding JavaScript entirely on the premise that they might improve overall security and lower risks of browser fingerprinting.

 Anonymized marketplace listings.
-Excavator is highly effective at crawling high-value marketplaces (like Abacus or TorZon) for specific keywords without triggering the anti-bot protections common on larger engines.
+Excavator is highly effective at crawling high-value marketplaces (like TorZon or Russian Market) for specific keywords without triggering the anti-bot protections common on larger engines.

 Provides full, unrestricted access to onion sites